+353 (0) 1 685 3029 / +353 (0) 71 930 0942

 “A few days later, Al Gore nearly swallowed Tipper’s head in a horrifyingly intense open-mouth kiss before accepting his party’s nomination.
 He was trying to demonstrate that, unlike Bill Clinton, he had a great relationship with his wife.”

-Bill Clinton’s farewell was the centrepiece.
-All of us were blown away by the sight of the president bounding up to the stage from under the auditorium, much like a prize-fighter about to slug it out for his final purse.
+Bill Clinton’s farewell was the centrepiece: the president bounded up to the stage from under the auditorium, much like a prize-fighter about to slug it out for his final purse.

-He did what Clinton did best; telling stories, electrifying the crowd and leaving people with a sense that the noughties would be a decade full of hope and bright promise – ‘to build the future of our dreams’
+He did what Clinton did; he told stories, electrified the crowd and left people with a sense that the noughties would be a decade full of hope and bright promise – ‘to build the future of our dreams’.

-Less than three months later, America chose Bush and changed the course of history.
+Less than three months later, America chose George W. Bush and changed the course of history.